 Almost nothing above ground remains of what was once Rome's oldest and largest stadium.
-Occupying the whole length of the valley between the Palatine and Aventine hills, the Circus Maximus dates back to the 6th century BCE, a time when Rome was still ruled by kings.
+Occupying the whole length of a valley between the Palatine and Aventine hills, the Circus Maximus dates back to the 6th century BCE.

 The Circus Maximus was a racetrack for chariots and home to the Roman Games (Ludi Romani), an ancient festival of races and military displays, which was held annually for 15 days in September.

 In its fully developed form, in the 1st century CE, the stadium was 540 m long and 80 m wide.
 The banks of seating were 30 m deep and 28 m high and may have held as many as 250,000 spectators.

 There were 12 starting gates, arranged in an arc at one end of the track, and the chariots, which were driven by two or more horses, had to complete seven laps of the circuit, racing anti-clockwise.
 The laps were first recorded by large wooden eggs and later by bronze dolphins.

 The chariot-drivers were all members of one of four teams: the whites, the blues, the reds, and the greens, each with its own following of fanatics.
 The races were held throughout the day and were the most popular pastime in the city.
 Before the races started the spectators were treated to a variety of skilful equestrian displays.

 The remains of the central track or spina, around which the chariots raced, lies about 9 m underground.
 The two obelisks which now stand respectively in Piazza del Popolo and Piazza San Giovanni in Laterano, were dug up here in 1587.
 The obelisks would originally have stood on the spina, in the centre of the track.